-We are pleased to offer a selection of smaller resorts and locations south of Agadir; off the beaten track, unspoilt and beautiful - perfect for exploring on a fly-drive holiday or simply a short break or holiday away from the crowds.
+We are pleased to offer our choice of smaller resort towns south of Agadir; these are off the beaten track, unspoilt and beautiful - perfect for exploring on a fly-drive holiday or simply a short break or family holiday away from the crowds.

-The fairly undiscovered coast stretches from just below Agadir right down through Western Sahara.
-With quick, direct and frequent flights to Agadir Mirleft can be a short break destination in its own right or combined into a twin centre or fly-drive holiday away from the crowds (e.g. Sidi Ifni, Tiznit, Massa, Tafraoute, Taroudant, Immouzer and Oulad Berhil (a combination that includes the Souss Valley, Anti Atlas Mountains and Atlantic coast) - all of these wonderful places are within two hours of Agadir Airport.)
+This fairly undiscovered coast stretches from just south of Agadir right down the Atlantic through to Western Sahara.
+With quick, direct and frequent flights to Agadir, Mirleft can be a short break destination in its own right or combined into a twin centre or fly-drive holiday away from the crowds, such as Sidi Ifni, Tiznit, Massa, Tafraoute, Taroudant, Immouzer and Oulad Berhil (a combination that includes the Souss Valley, Anti Atlas Mountains and Atlantic coast) - all of these wonderful places are within two hours of Agadir Airport.

-The dramatic and unspoilt coastline south of Agadir has some excellent places to stay where you can enjoy the peace and beauty of the Atlantic beaches; the excellent choice of accommodation make Mirleft one such location.
+Amidst dramatic and unspoilt coastline a short drive south of Agadir is the small resort town of Mirleft.
+Here you can enjoy the peace and beauty of the Atlantic beaches in some excellent accommodation.

-Part of the beautiful coastline south of Agadir.
-Sidi R'bat is a place of great strength and beauty, complete with a 5 mile stretch of fine sandy beach at the heart of Souss Massa National Park and its bird sanctuary.
+Part of the coastline south of Agadir Sidi R'bat is a place of beauty, complete with a 5 mile stretch of fine sandy beach at the heart of Souss Massa National Park and its bird sanctuary.
 Many species of birds such as greater flamingo, blue tit, crane, marbled teal and bald ibis may be watched here.

 The town of Sidi Ifni is quite unique in this part of Morocco as it was a Spanish enclave until 1969 and so has a very different atmosphere and style.
-Sidi Ifni is relatively busy in the middle of winter with camper van visitors but the rest of the year it can be a pleasant, if unusual, place to stay.
+Sidi Ifni is relatively busy in the middle of winter but the rest of the year it can be a pleasant, if unusual, place to stay.
 Much of the colonial heritage is, unfortunately, crumbling but there are signs of some new investment and an increasing choice of good places to eat.